Review of Under meteorernas trumeld (1932)

 A natural disaster lays waste to European Russia at an unspecified point in the near future.
 On its periphery, Sweden rebuilds over a period of months and becomes the launching point for an international expedition into the stricken nation, where dinosaurs roam the land and the cities have sunk beneath the ocean.

 Ramberg’s cold spray is used to kill weirdly hostile dinosaurs and many other enemies in the story.
-Though it is a novel, published in hardback, it combines several motifs and subgenres familiar from the pulps: Novel weapons of war, lost-world fauna, telepathy, a medieval bestiary (here that of Cosmas Indicopleustes) reinterpreted to make sapient non-human species, the myth of Atlantis, the hollow earth, apocalypse in multiple forms extending to the destruction of Sweden and human civilization, and adventurous journeys of scientific discovery akin to those of Jules Verne.
+Though it is a novel, published in hardback, it combines several motifs and subgenres familiar from the pulps: Novel weapons of war, lost-world fauna, telepathy, a medieval bestiary (here that of Cosmas Indicopleustes) reinterpreted to make sapient non-human species, the myth of Atlantis, the myth of a hollow Earth (under the influence of William Scott-Elliot, one of those who claimed to think The Coming Race was real), apocalypse in multiple forms extending to the destruction of Sweden and human civilization, and adventurous journeys of scientific discovery akin to those of Jules Verne.
 There are moments of wit, as in this excerpt, where a hot Baltic Sea disgorges an animal near Hanko, Finland:

 Den långa, smala halsen med sitt lilla trekantiga huvud slungades tvärsöver spillrorna av en fiskarstuga, och hade den skräckslagne fiskaren, som jämte hustru och barn tagit sin tillflykt bakom en sten strax bredvid, varit paleontolog, skulle han genast i den ofrivilliga gästen igenkänt ett exemplar av svanödlan Elasmosaurus, och det till på köpet ett ordentligt genomkokt exemplar av densamma.